Pandora: There Is Salvage Value

 Figure 1.
 Pandora revenue results Source: Pandora earnings press release

 Advertising revenues grew only 1% to $275.7 million, and that's the figure that spooked investors.
-But underpinning this is a 50% rise in subscription revenues, to $84.4 million.
+But underpinning this is a 50% rise in subscription revenues to $84.4 million.
 It makes intuitive sense that outperformance in subscription revenues should have a slight correlation to underperformance in ad revenues - after all, when Pandora converts a free user into a paid subscriber, that subscriber is no longer subject to ads.
-Clearly it's a tradeoff, and one that the company considers worth making.
+Clearly, it's a tradeoff, and one that the company considers worth making.

 In other news - ticketing revenues declined 16%, but that's consistent with Pandora's sale of its Ticketfly subsidiary, which it sold to Eventbrite for $200 million.
 This simplification of Pandora's portfolio to focus on core music streaming should be a positive indicator, even if it drags down revenue comps in the short term.